trackpac-ltd/docs.trackpac.io/docs/chirpstack-guides/migrating-from-helium-console.md

 4. **Save the Device Profile**: After entering all the necessary details, save the profile.
 This profile will be used when registering your devices in the next steps.

 5. **Add the codec**: If you were not lucky enough to find a premade template you will need to add a codec.
 Think of the codec as a function on Helium console, this is where your devices decoder sits.
    If you have selected a predefined template this will be filled in for you already.
-If you are adding a new device profile without template you will need to copy your function here.
+If you are adding a new device profile without template you will need to copy your function here from your function on Helium Console.

 ![Device Codec](../assets/device-codec.png)